 Facing the challenges of the increasingly ageing workforce, the employers need to adjust the expat benefits packages offered to accommodate them.
 Out of all the benefits, international health insurance and group life insurance are at the top of the list affected.
 The inflation trend that we often see with expat health plans is between 9 and 13% per year.
 If you add an ageing expat workforce to the mix, expat employers can often see significant increases in premiums.

 Employers are required to continue providing life and healthcare benefits for expat employees who are passing traditional retirement age.
 The cost of providing coverage for this older group may be high.
 On the other hand, because of pre-existing medical conditions and chronic illness, providing appropriate international healthcare coverage can be also a challenge for most of the insurance companies.
 As you would expect, an older expat workforce will have more medical issues and challenges, so obtaining an international health plan that disregards medical history is vital if you are setting up a group medical plan for your overseas employees.

-Possible future trend of expat benefit plans
+The possible future trend of expat benefit plans

 Get help from Expat Benefit Specialist

 An expat benefit specialist can give you invaluable insight and support regarding your globally mobile employees’ benefit plans.
 Expat Financial offers several different international health insurance plans for expatriates across much of the world.
-We also offer excellent service before and after you purchase your international group insurance plan.
+We also provide excellent service before and after you purchase your international group insurance plan.
 As a division of TFG Global Insurance Solutions Ltd, we are very experienced in sourcing group plans for multinational firms with expats in most area of the world.
-If you have questions about our international medical insurance plans for your expat employees or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.
+If you have questions about our international medical insurance plans for your expat employees or if you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.